What do we mean by social justice?

 The same calculation applies for families renting and sharing multiple rooms.

 We only accept pets that can be safely confined to your room, such as reptiles in terrariums or fish.

 What is the drug/alcohol policy?

 There are no illegal drugs allowed in Praxis.
 Alcohol is allowed, but it is not to be left unattended in public spaces.

 Is Praxis a cooperative?

-Praxis is a group equity (or zero equity) cooperative, meaning that members do not own or build equity in the property (or in particular units in the property).
+Yes, Praxis is a group equity cooperative, also called a zero equity cooperative, meaning that members do not own or build equity in the property (or in particular units in the property).
 We all live together in a single suite in the ICA building.
 We have separate bedrooms but share hallways, bathrooms, kitchens, and other common areas.

 Is Praxis a nonprofit?

 We are a nonprofit housing organization, which means that we exist to serve our mission and not to make a profit for anyone.